MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-security-config-gcp.md

 ---
-title: Security configuration for Google Cloud Platform
+title: Classic portal -  Security configuration for Google Cloud Platform
-description: This article provides information about how to get security configuration recommendations in Defender for Cloud Apps by integrating with Google Cloud Platform. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to get security configuration recommendations in Defender for Cloud Apps by integrating with Google Cloud Platform. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Security configuration for Google Cloud Platform
+# Classic portal: Security configuration for Google Cloud Platform

 [!INCLUDE [Banner for top of topics](includes/banner.md)]